eccles/hestia/pkg/set/README.md

 by the intersection of a selection set and a target object.
 The intersection only returns the attributes of the target object specified in the selection set.

-Using the sets clas from python3 as an example:
+Using the sets class from python3 as an example:

 ```python
 # Filter a list